Angels in America: Part Two: Perestroika

 Prior goes to a Mormon visitors center to research angels, where he meets Hannah, who is volunteering there and taking care of Harper, who has slowly returned to reality but is now deeply depressed.
 Harper and Prior share a spark of recognition from their earlier shared dream, and witness a vision of Joe and Louis together.
 Louis is aghast to learn that Joe is a practicing Mormon and, regretting his actions and resistant to the intensity of Joe's infatuation, begins to withdraw from Joe.
-He begs Prior's forgiveness, which Prior angrily refuses, and Prior, who knows about Louis' affair with Joe from his vision, becomes deeply hurt that Louis is attempting to move on.
+He begs Prior's forgiveness, which Prior angrily refuses, and Prior, who knows about Louis's affair with Joe from his vision, becomes deeply hurt that Louis is attempting to move on.

-Joe visits Roy, who is near death, and receives a final, paternal blessing from his mentor.
+Joe visits Roy, who is near death, and receives a final paternal blessing from his mentor.
 However, when Joe confesses he has left Harper for a man, Roy rejects him in a violent reaction of fear and rage, ordering him to return to his wife and cover up his indiscretion.
-Joe returns to Harper and they have an unsatisfying sexual encounter, which prompts Harper to realize their marriage is over.
+Joe returns to Harper, and they have an unsatisfying sexual encounter, which prompts Harper to realize their marriage is over.

 Prior, accompanied by Belize, jealously confronts a confused Joe at work, but the encounter descends into chaos when Belize recognizes Joe as Roy's protegé.
 Belize informs Louis about Joe's connection with Roy, whom Louis despises.
 Louis, as a result, researches Joe's legal history and confronts him over a series of hypocritical and homophobic decisions Joe himself wrote.
 The confrontation turns violent, and Joe punches Louis in the face, ending their affair.

 Ethel Rosenberg watches Roy suffer and decline before delivering the final blow as he lies dying: He has been disbarred after all.
 Delirious, Roy seems to mistake Ethel for his mother, begging her to comfort him, and Ethel sings a Yiddish lullaby as Roy appears to pass away.
 However, with a sudden burst of energy, he reveals that he has tricked her, viciously declaring that he has "finally [made] Ethel Rosenberg sing".
 He then suffers a stroke and dies.
 After Roy's death, Belize forces Louis to visit Roy's hospital room, where they steal his stash of AZT for Prior.
 Belize asks Louis to recite the Kaddish for Roy.
 Unseen by the living, Ethel guides Louis through the prayer, symbolically forgiving Roy before she departs for the hereafter.